541741106/JavaLearning/README.md

 # JavaLearning
-The leanring process of java in my first semester
+The leanring process of java in my first semester.
+Just homework of the lecture.